bbauska/JS-svg/README.md

 let age = 21; // <i>I wish!</i>
 </pre>

-What's the difference between const and let?
-When using const, you're declaring a value that shouldn't change.
+<p>What's the difference between const and let?
+When using const, you're
+declaring a value that shouldn't change.
 My countryOfBirth is an
 example: this is a historical fact that remains constant.
-If I later tried to reassign a new value to countryOfBirth, this would result in an
+If I later tried to reassign a new value to countryOfBirth, this would result in an error:</p>
-error:

 <pre>
 countryOfBirth = 'Brazil'; // <i>uh oh...</i>
 -&gt; TypeError: Assignment to constant variable
 </pre>

-My age, however, is (alas) subject to change, so it can be updated without any issues.
-Another difference between const and let is that the latter can be declared without a value, whereas with const, a value must be assigned to it when it is first created.
+<p>My age, however, is (alas) subject to change, so it can be updated
+without any issues.
+Another difference between const and let is that the latter can be declared without a value, whereas with const, a value must be assigned to it when it is first created.</p>

 <pre>
 let a; // <i>A-ok.</i>